Scuba diving travel insurance

 - If you're buying a policy today, it's unlikely that you'll be covered for border closures

 - If your travel plans go against government advice, your policy will most likely be voided and you won't be covered

-- You hold an open water diving licence, which is the entry-level full diver certification
+- You must hold an open water diving licence, which is the entry-level full diver certification, or

 - You are diving with a PADI licensed instructor or an instructor who holds an open water diving licence recognised in Australia